www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * [ ] Add link to editor at `Introduction to the Generic Allocator`.
 * [ ] Delete data fields, that do not exist anymore, because i.e. the argument of a importCsvData call was changed.
 * [ ] Add to `Constraint Rating Report` the info, if the solution is complete or not.
+* [ ] Consider nesting main editor menu for fields with the same prefix like solution.
 # Done Tasks
 * [x] Check and correct the problem definition
     * [x] `. then(hasMinimumSize(1))` is not correct, as it can never be triggered by definition.